 Close to a mini-bayou graced with two alligators and a cabana, there is a triptych of small embassies: swamp, bog, marsh.
 The barking tree frogs representing marsh are stuck to the wall.
 The tiny bog ambassador is lying exposed in a dish of mud; the description of bog turtles says “they are very secretive.”
 She is not alone among secrets, having been transferred from a ferny bog into the public eye.
 Appearing for swamp is a spotted turtle that could fit in the palm of my hand, swimming hard into the window, making the water churn around his fake mangrove roots.
 As I walk back and forth he follows me, climbs onto his minute bank, falls pinwheeling into the water, paddles back to the glass, cranes his neck towards me.
 If he were an ambassador from outer space instead of just a swamp, I guess we’d all be amazed; or if he were a manmade turtle programmed to mechanically paddle after a person.
 I wish I were Ariadne, I wish I had a ball of thread.

 In the back of a heptagonal snow-and-sky diorama, furnished with dead-leafy branches, a snowy owl sits swiveling his head to the left, around to the right, around to the left.
 Two different people who pass by inform their companions that owls can turn their heads all the way around but they wonder why he doesn’t do it.
 A hefty girl pounds on the glass and shouts, “That is a sexy owl!”
 Two teenagers in cut-offs conduct an antiphonal conversation involving someone else on the other end of a cell phone: “Have you been in the truck?”
 “I’ve never been in the truck.”
 “He says he’s never been in the truck.”
 A caravansary of preschoolers is ushered through.
-At first, they are excited that the owl has his very own bath, but then the excitement turns Aristotelian as they debate whether it’s a bath or a shower.
+At first, they are excited that the owl has his very own bath, but then the excitement turns Aristotelian as they debate whether it’s a bath or a shower in a relaxing dual shower head.
 Pre-school does not mean pre-intellectual.
 The sign says “the snowy owl’s range includes the entire Arctic Circle.”

 A few pre-intellectuals are strollered past the dwarf antelope huddling in the shadow of her twelve-foot wooden fence; they seem to be the only people not asking “What’s that?”
 “What the fuck?”
 “What the hell is that?”—the only ones whose interest in the animal is not deflected by the answer “a dik-dik.”
 One little boy waves at the antelope silently; two dark-haired babies in yellow dresses stare, open- mouthed; a small girl in gold-heart sunglasses cries out “Goodbye” as she is wheeled away.
 This all helps me understand why only two-year- olds are allowed to go on a Camel Tour: